Gold To Shine Again As Global Growth Thaws Commodities

 These glimmers of growth come as Europe’s leaders increasingly realize that austerity is a dangerous economic recipe.
 Chancellor Angela Merkel’s likely reelection in September and the growing danger of social unrest in Spain and Greece will spur more growth-oriented policies.
 Whether Europe grows at 1% or 1.5%, it will grow, and any improvement in this massive economy will alter worldwide economic dynamics for the better.
 One upshot will be commodities’ emergence from the doghouse.

 As that happens, I expect gold to start to outperform.
 On balance, precious metals, base metals, and oil alike tend to move in the same direction.
 During overall periods of rising commodity prices, precious metals outperform all the others.
 In commodity price slumps, precious metals tend to underperform.
-This outlook makes the future of metal recycling extremely lucrative.

 Since their 2011 peaks, both gold and silver have underperformed other commodities.
 From their highs, you can see weakness especially in commodities ETFs that track the precious metals markets.
 SPDR Gold Trust (GLD) fell nearly 33% since its September 2011 high, and iShares Silver Trust (SLV), tracking silver, declined almost 60%.
 The price of oil, on the other hand, strong of late, stands roughly level with that of two years ago.
 Since oil ETFs like USO and OIL tend to have a negative bias, however, I don’t recommend them.
 If you have a futures account, you might want to buy long-dated oil futures, expiring at year end in 2014.